 - Around-the-clock access to the staff and facilities at Children's Hospital, including specialists, operating rooms, on-site MRI and CT scanners, and emergency respiratory therapy.

 - On-site child life specialists help children cope with their visit.

-- We provide the highest level of individualized sedation care for children.
-Pediatric sedation uses medicines to help children stay comfortable during potentially stressful or painful procedures.
+- We provide advanced levels of sedation for children.
+Pediatric sedation helps children stay comfortable during potentially stressful or painful procedures.

 © 2014 Monroe Carell Jr. Children's Hospital at Vanderbilt